openstack-k8s-operators/edpm-ansible/docs/source/testing_roles.rst

 Writing molecule tests
 ~~~~~~~~~~~~~~~~~~~~~~

-Molecule scenario configutration is made up of several files, all
+Molecule scenario configuration is made up of several files, all
 stored in the `molecule/<scenario>/` directory.

 * `molecule/default/molecule.yml` (mandatory):